Identifying Pauli spin blockade using deep learning: Details of the training procedure

 \section{Details of the training procedure}

 Each training run consists of 50,000 pairs and 100 epochs.
 We use mini-batches of size 128.

 We use the Adam optimizer~\cite{kingma2014adam} with a regularisation factor of 0.001.
 The optimiser is initialised with a learning rate of 0.001.
-The learning rate is then decayed with a scheduler once a plateau in the training loss is reached.
+The learning rate is then decayed by a factor of 0.1 with a scheduler once a plateau in the training loss is reached, with a patience of 5 epochs.
+We used cross-entropy loss as the objective function, with balanced class weights to account for class imbalance in the training data.

 To sample the 50,000 examples for the case where we only use simulated data, we sample 25,000 and augment each image twice.

 When using only experimental data, we augment the available training data (see Table \ref{tab:data}) until we have 50,000 examples.
 In the case of mixed data, we sample 12,500 examples from the simulator, augment them twice, and then augment the available experimental training data until we have 25,000 examples which gives us 50,000 examples in total.
 To counteract class imbalance, i.e.~examples with and without PSB, we also weight the classes according to their prevalence in the loss function.